 When considering taking on a debt consolidation loan, it’s important that you add up the total amount you will repay, and compare it to the total amount you would repay without the loan.

 Whilst the monthly payment and APR may be lower than your current debts if the term is longer you could end up paying more back.
+Consolidation is popular for those with multiple credit cards.
+If you need more advice here, check out our guide on how to pay off credit card debts.

 National Debt Relief is our top pick of debt settlement providers.
 As well as providing debt settlement, their debt councilors will also help you understand your debt management options.VIEW DEAL ON National Debt Relief